eCommerce Fulfillment Innovations Brought Out Due to COVID-19

 Finally, retailers and supply chain disruptors have begun to see the importance of automation in the supply chain.
 With automation in place, they can eliminate risks to a great extent and optimize operating efficiency.
 This will help deliver goods faster and improve the warehouse and storage efficiency, leading to an increase in successful delivery and reduction in RTO instances.

 The COVID-19 pandemic has brought out significant shifts in eCommerce and retail.
-Many brick and mortar stores are now shifting their base online and are targeting customers through diligent marketing techniques.
+With this new and third COVID-19 wave, it is evident that the virus is going to stay for a long time.
+Thus, many brick-and-mortar stores are now shifting their base online and are targeting customers through diligent marketing techniques.
 It is time that the supply chain and fulfillment strategies also adopt changes to maximize the results.
-This will enhance the entire logistics and eCommerce ecosystem and lead to much more delightful customer experience.
+This will enhance the entire logistics and eCommerce ecosystem and lead to a much more delightful customer experience.